sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here we are giving a voltage of 5V to the circuit with the battery.
-So at the point marked the voltage will be 5V which we gave using the battery.

-b) Here we are giving a voltage of 5V to the circuit with the battery.
-So at the point marked the voltage will be 5V which we gave using the battery.

-c) Here we are giving a voltage of 5V to the circuit with the battery.
-So at the point marked the voltage will be 5V which we gave using the battery.

-d) Here we are giving a voltage of 5V to the circuit with the battery.
+Here we are giving a voltage of 5V to the circuit with the battery.
 So at the point marked the voltage will be 5V which we gave using the battery.

 ---
 ---